Developing Viable On-Demand Gear Systems

 Buoyant Spool

-We are helping fishermen test alternatives to the buoy and line, including pop-up buoys, inflatable lift bags, and buoyant spools.
-To increase systems testing, we have assisted in creating a “gear library.”
-With the help and donations from environmental and academic organizations, we house dozens of on-demand systems from many different manufacturers.
+We are helping fishermen test alternatives to the traditional buoy and line, including pop-up buoys, inflatable lift bags/buoys, and buoyant spools.
+To increase systems testing, we have assisted in creating the gear lending library.
+Through contracts with the federal government and donations from environmental organizations, we house hundreds of on-demand systems from several manufacturers.

 Finding and Retrieving On-Demand Gear

-If on-demand gear is to be widely used in areas seasonally closed to fishing with static vertical lines, then we need an effective and affordable system for locating the gear.
-Currently, others in the area can see the surface buoys that are attached to a vertical line connected to the gear on the ocean bottom.
+If on-demand gear is to be widely available as a tool for fishermen to use in areas seasonally closed to fishing with persistent buoy lines, then we need an effective and affordable system for locating the gear.
+Currently, others in the area can see the surface buoys that are attached to a vertical line connected to the gear on the ocean floor.
 With on-demand gear, there will need to be another way.

-We’re working with our partners to develop a system that will allow all fishermen operating around a set of on-demand gear—which will not have surface buoys—to know it is there and avoid it.
+We’re working with our partners to develop a system that will allow all fishermen operating around fishing gear attached to on-demand devices—which will not have surface buoys—to know it is there and avoid it.
 One of many efforts to address this is a recently conducted global technology search with NASA’s Center of Excellence for Collaborative Innovation and Yet2.
 They are working to identify technologies that may be able to solve these challenges.
 The Yet2 report on their search concluded that:

 - Acoustic technology remains the most viable solution for underwater gear marking